toomanycats/toomanycats.github.io/_posts/2017-09-18-eddy-current-correction-in-fsl.md

 of just learning how to use `mri_convert` to do the registration, someone leaned on what they knew and used FSL's `flirt`.

-Thankfully in FreeSurfer 6 the need for flirt was removed and the annoying Perl warning was fixed.
+Thankfully in FreeSurfer 6 the need for `flirt` was removed and the annoying Perl deprecation warning was fixed.

 # Conclusion
 Don't add a dependency until after you've decided there's no other choice.
 If